 #1: Do exercises that help build bone density

-include jogging, aerobics, tennis, dancing and brisk walking.
+Your bones grow stronger with regular exercise – and it’s never too late to start!
+The most beneficial kinds of exercise for your bones include jogging, aerobics, tennis, dancing and brisk walking.
 These kinds of exercises help build bone density and increase flexibility and stability at the same time.
-Don’t go overboard, though – the hormonal imbalances that result from super-intense training can lead to decreased bone bass and up your risk of developing osteoporosis
+Don’t go overboard, though – the hormonal imbalances that result from super-intense training can lead to decreased bone bass and up your risk of developing osteoporosis.

 #2: Eat well to maintain a healthy weight